-Table 3.19 Groundfish Fishery Seasons and Gear Type Fishing Seasons and Areas Ground fishery is open during all seasons.
-Fishing occurs in NAFO subdivisions 4W and 4Vs.
-Cod and Haddock fishery has been closed since 1993, and species can only be caught and kept through by-catch.
+Table 3.19 Groundfish Fishery Seasons and Gear Type

+Fishing Seasons Cround fishery is open during all appears Ground fishery is open during all seasons. and Areas Fishing occurs in NAFO subdivisions 4W and 4Vs.
+Cod and haddock fishery has been closed since 1993, and species can only be caught and kept through by-catch.
 Some seasons are more important than others based on the seasonal movement of fish species.
 Most intensive fishing occurs in the summer from July to September where fishing activity is widespread on the Scotian Shelf.
-The central shelf basins and valleys yield high landings year round.
-In the fall months there is less fishing pressure and landings, as many fishermen fishing for Gear Type groundfish switch to lobster in late November.
+The central shelf basins and valleys yield high landings year round. • In the fall months there is less fishing pressure and landings, as many fishermen fishing for groundfish switch to lobster in late November.
 Halibut catch is concentrated in the Gully trough and along the shelf break.
-The main gear types used are trawls and longlines.
+Gear Type The main gear types used are trawls and longlines.
 Longlines are used most frequently on the shelf edge and deep water channels and basins.
-Other Information Handlines and gillnets are rarely used.
-The collapse and closure of the cod and haddock fisheries has resulted in a switch from groundfish as the main target to invertebrates.
+Handlines and gillnets are rarely used.
+Other Information The collapse and closure of the cod and haddock fisheries has resulted in a switch from groundfish as the main target to invertebrates (on the Scotian Shelf).